 At the very least, keep tabs on the top 10, 20, or 30 knowledge base articles and update them regularly.

-The conversation around improving your knowledge base can feel very much pie-in-the-sky.
+The conversation around creating a great knowledge base can feel very much pie-in-the-sky.
 Stakeholders want to “improve the experience across digital channels,” or “boost employee self-service efficiency.”

 Noble causes, to be sure.
 However, the real challenge is finding the underlying—and unifying—platform that supports all of these initiatives at once.
 One that unifies content from disparate sources and extends it to various internal and external channels all at once—and with the utmost relevance possible.